The Most Common Standard Pallet Sizes | Pallet Consultants

 Two and Four-Way Pallets

 The 48 x 40 GMA pallet we’ve been talking about either comes in a two or four-way entry type depending on its design.
 Two-way pallets are designed to be lifted by the deck boards, since that is the only way a forklift or pallet jack can lift them.
 With this design, the stringers are not notched, and therefore it can only be lifted along the length of the pallet in between the stringers.
 Notching is when a small cutout is made to the bottom of the stringer, allowing a forklift to pass through the pallet’s sides.
-Four-way pallets are best lifted by their more rigid stringers.
-These pallets are usually heavier, bigger and more durable than two-way pallets.
+Four-way pallets are best lifted by their more rigid stringers or blocks.
+Four-ways are usually heavier, bigger and more durable than two-way pallets.
 Four-way pallets have entry slots on all four sides for full accessibility, and can either be supported by stringers with notches or by wood blocks instead of stringers.

 Stringer and Block Pallets